Subphotospheric emission from short gamma-ray bursts: Protons mold the multi-messenger signals: Discussion

 Future work should be addressed to simulate the long-term evolution of sGRB jets and the related neutrino and radiation transport, reaching up to optical depth $\tau \simeq \mathcal{O}(0.1)$.
+In this context, the still ongoing acceleration of the plasma should be accounted for.
+Note, however, that as long as the magnetization in the sub-shock region supports collisionless subshocks, we do not expect a major impact on our main conclusions.
 The evolution of the shock structure should be also modeled consistently with the spectra of the accelerated particles.
 Moreover, growing evidence points towards a major impact of the magnetic field profile, its amplification mechanism, as well as a non-trivial coupling between energy deposition by neutrino annihilation and the magnetic field in the jet launching and its dynamics~\citep{Christie2019,Ciolfi:2020cpf,Mosta:2020hlh,Gottlieb:2022sis,Gottlieb:2023unified,Gottlieb:2023est,Gottlieb:2023vuf,Hayashi2022,Hayashi2023,Combi:2023yav,Kiuchi:2022nin, Kiuchi:2023obe}; all these factors may further affect the sites of energy dissipation as well as the associated multi-messenger emission.

 Observations of sGRBs suggest a large variety in the temporal evolution of their signals.
 This may be due to a different distribution of the energy dissipation regions, as well as a different jet magnetization, and magnetic field configurations.
 We intend to investigate the impact of the jet properties on the multi-messenger observables in a companion paper~\citep{Rudolph:2023}.
 Along the same vein, one may also consider different shells propagating outwards and representing a non-homogeneous jet region, in addition to taking into account the dependence on the viewing angle/angular jet structure.